Dr Heather Wiebe

 Research Interests and PhD supervision

 Heather Wiebe joined the department in 2013.
-She taught at the University of Virginia (2008-2012) and was a fellow in the Michigan Society of Fellows at the University of Michigan (2005-2008).
-She completed her Ph.D. at the University of California, Berkeley in 2005, after studying at McGill University and the University of Manitoba (Canada).
-She is a member of the editorial board of The Opera Quarterly.
+Previously, she was Assistant Professor at the University of Virginia (2008-2012) and a fellow in the Michigan Society of Fellows (University of Michigan, 2005-2008).
+She completed her Ph.D. at the University of California, Berkeley in 2005.
+She is a member of the editorial board of The Opera Quarterly and reviews editor for Twentieth-Century Music.

-Heather welcomes PhD students in the areas of opera studies, British musical culture, and 20th century music.
+Heather welcomes PhD students in the areas of opera studies, British music, and art music after 1945.

 For more details, please see her full research profile.